-Northwest Propane provides above ground and underground residential propane tank installations for homeowners and builders in North Texas.
+Northwest Propane provides aboveground and underground residential propane tank installations for homeowners and builders in North Texas.
 Tanks are offered for both sale and lease with several options including tank size, location, remote monitoring, service plans, and other customizable features.
-Meet us at your home site for a free onsite estimate and let us help you navigate all the options to ensure you only get exactly what you need.
+Meet us at your home site for a free on-site estimate and let us help you navigate all the options to ensure you get exactly what you need.

-Safety is our top priority, and our Railroad Commission-licensed service professionals not only ensure leak free operation of new tank installations but can also inspect and repair your existing installation.
-We require new customers have a gas check safety inspection before we make our first delivery to your home.
-This inspection guarantees our compliance with the Railroad Commission (who governs propane rules) but more importantly ensures your safety against potential leaks or the unsafe operation of incorrectly converted appliances.
+Safety is our top priority, and our Railroad-Commission-licensed service professionals not only ensure leak-free operation of new tank installations, but can also inspect and repair your existing installation.
+We require that new customers have a gas check safety inspection before we make our first delivery to your home.
+This inspection guarantees our compliance with the Railroad Commission (which governs propane rules) but more importantly ensures your safety against potential leaks or the unsafe operation of incorrectly converted appliances.

 - External gas line installation & repair